genakrikadil/wendy_addams_bot/README.md

 A dropdown menu lets users select the language for voice input.
 Without the Voice Input Language selector, the voice-to-text feature assumes the input language is English and may not perform the conversion properly for another languages.

-Regardless of how the user enters text—whether by typing or via voice-to-text it is automatically translated into English if needed, and then processed by the Ollama model.
+Regardless of how the user enters text, whether by typing or via voice-to-text, it is automatically translated into English if needed, and then processed by the Ollama model.
 The input language is detected automatically, and translation is performed on an as-needed basis.

 Users do not need to select a language from the dropdown menu when entering text via the keyboard.
 The language selector is used exclusively for voice-to-text input.